Security

 [nimblebrain] AUTH FAIL ip=203.0.113.42 timestamp=2026-03-25T22:00:00.000ZThe IP comes from the X-Forwarded-For header (set by your reverse proxy) or "direct" for direct connections.
 Monitor these logs for brute-force attempts.

-Section titled “Key rotation”To rotate the API key:
+Section titled “Key rotation (local adapter)”To rotate an API key:

 -